Dutch semiconductor machine export restrictions to come into force in September

 The Biden administration in October imposed export controls to limit China’s access to advanced chips, which it says can be used to make weapons, commit human rights abuses and improve the speed and accuracy of its military logistics.
 It urged allies like Japan and the Netherlands to follow suit.

-China has criticized the moves as violations of market principles in international trade
+In a statement on the website of its Dutch embassy, China slammed the new measures as “completely unreasonable and untenable.”

+It said such restrictions “will not only damage the legitimate rights of Chinese companies, but also cause losses to Dutch companies, destabilize the global industrial and supply chains and hurt the good reputation of the Netherlands in supporting free trade.”

-ASML, headquartered in the southern Dutch town of Veldhoven, still had been shipping lower-quality lithography systems to China despite the government's restrictions on advanced machines.
+ASML, headquartered in the southern Dutch town of Veldhoven, has continued to ship lower-quality chip lithography systems to China despite the government's restrictions on advanced machines.

 The company said in a statement that it will now have to apply for export licenses for all shipments of its most advanced deep ultraviolet lithography systems.